nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ---

 ## Introduction
-_Are you a new NUS student that's not sure what food options there are in NUS?
+_Are you a new NUS student that's not sure what food options there are in NUS? <br>
-Or perhaps are you stuck on what to eat for lunch?_ <br>
+Or perhaps, are you stuck on what to eat for lunch?_ <br>

-Presenting to you, NUSEatWhere's `Food Guide`!
-Our `Food Guide` is a desktop application that stores information on NUS canteens and eateries.
+Presenting to you, NUSEatWhere's Food Guide! `NUSEatWhere` is a desktop application that stores information on NUS canteens and eateries in the form of a `Food Guide`.
 It also supports a variety of search functions and the ability to randomly generate eateries to eat at!

-`Food Guide` is designed for all NUS Students who have a hard time remembering all the food options in NUS and/or cannot decide on a place to eat.
+`NUSEatWhere` is designed for all NUS Students who have a hard time remembering all the food options in NUS and/or cannot decide on a place to eat.
-Additionally, `Food Guide`'s **Command-line Interface (CLI)** is optimized for fast-typists to quickly execute complicated commands in a simple manner, and is simple to pick up for all users!
+Additionally, `NUSEatWhere`'s **Command-line Interface (CLI)** is optimized for fast-typists to quickly execute complicated commands in a simple manner, and is simple to pick up for all users!

-With `Food Guide`, you can search for the available food options in NUS and make an informed decision on where to eat!
+With `NUSEatWhere`, you can search for the available food options in NUS and make an informed decision on where to eat faster than ever before!

 ## Table of Contents
 * [Introduction](#introduction)